-Read on to see how sergers play a vital role in every clothing.
+Read on to see what is a serger and how sergers play a vital role in every clothing.

 Serger and its important role in sewing